Image Wrap

 In this case, even though you were DUI, since the other person caused the problem, the prosecutors will likely have a very hard time pinning a felony charge on you.

 All that said, time is of the essence.
-Connect with a Harvard Law School educated ex-city prosecutor, Michael Kraut, of the Kraut Criminal & DUI Lawyers, for a confidential and comprehensive evaluation of your case.
+Connect with a Harvard Law School educated ex-city prosecutor, Michael Kraut, of the Kraut Law Group Criminal & DUI Lawyers, Inc., for a confidential and comprehensive evaluation of your case.
 Attorney Kraut’s Los Angeles offices are located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.

 Continue reading